Five Things to Do in Sapa

 The nearest is Cat Cat Village – a short 30min walk from Sapa.
 Due to its proximity, it is also the most touristy.
 But for me, its multiple descriptive boards gave a good introduction to the culture and lifestyle that take place in a typical H’ mong village.

 With our motorbike, we could venture further southeast to explore the villages of Lao Chai and Ta Van.
 We ended up having dinner and spending a night at a cozy homestay by the river, which we chanced upon in Ta Van Village.

 Stop by the waterfalls

 If you’re a fan of waterfalls, here are a few around Sapa town to check out:

-For a small town tucked away in northern Vietnam’s mountains, Sapa is surprisingly modern.
-It offers a wide variety of gastronomic options – from local street food and Vietnamese eateries to high quality Italian restaurants and wine bars.
+For a small village tucked away in northern Vietnam’s mountains, Sapa is surprisingly modern.
+It offers a wide variety of gastronomic options – from local street food and Vietnamese eateries to high-quality Italian restaurants and wine bars.
 Not to mention local cafes that serve super robust Vietnamese drip coffee.

 Gortex jackets, track pants, hiking boots, waterproof backpacks – there’s a replica for every type of hiking equipment.
 Don’t be fooled though – it may be a good deal, but it’s not the real deal.

 For more information about Sapa, you can visit our website.
 If you have any questions, feel free to contact us.
 Share this article with others if you find it helpful.
 Thank you!